pierre-24/g2xtb_interface/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:</path/to/you/xtb/directory>/lib/
 ```

+(see the [current python xTB interface documentation](https://github.com/grimme-lab/xtb/blob/master/python/xtb.py) for more information).

 Then, in the gaussian input, use

 ```text
 #p opt external="/path/to/g2xtb_interface/interface.py"
 ```

-as the input line, and run gaussian normally (notice the quotes).
+as the input line (notice the quotes), and run gaussian normally.
 It will use the xTB GFN2 parametrization to perform the optimization (GFN 1 and GFN 0 are not [yet?] available).

 Note that you can set some options: